psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the chronological execution aggregation tool.
 * Corrected a bug in the charge / discharge variable of batteries in the generic constraint's selection.
 * Corrected a bug in the forbidden zones representation of hydroelectric power plants.
-* Corrected a bug in the joint reserve assignation of renewable sources.
+* Corrected a bug in the joint reserve assignment of renewable sources.
 * Corrected a bug in the sub-hourly maintenance scenario of thermal power plants.
 * Corrected a bug in the hydro unit multiple joint reserve screen.
 * Corrected a bug in the joint reserve purchase output report.